yupadhyay23/AI_Agent_Framework/README.md

-# TheAgents Crew
+# Overview

-Welcome to the TheAgents Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Using the template provided by CrewAI, I have designed 4 agents (HR, FINANCE, EMAIL, WEB SEARCH) to return appropriate responses to user queries.

 ## Installation